-The sympathetic ganglion blocks cause an increase in temperature to the limb due to the increased blood flow.
+- The sympathetic ganglion blocks cause an increase in temperature to the limb due to the increased blood flow.
 Although the patient will experience immediate pain relief, its effect is only temporary.

-- CRPS patients may even receive multiple sympathetic blocks to the point of having anesthetic pumps placed in their backs, or their sympathetic nerves may be severed in an attempt to relieve the pain.
+- CRPS patients may even receive multiple sympathetic blocks to the point of having anesthetic pumps placed in their backs (the spinal cord stimulators mentioned above), or their sympathetic nerves may be severed in an attempt to relieve the pain.

-- Physical/occupational therapy are other therapies offered.
+- Physical/occupational therapy and other therapies are offered.

 - Antidepressants and anticonvulsants are also commonly prescribed.